mayhmemo/mayhmemo/README.md

 - 🔭 Currently working on a personal project (Bubble - RSS Reader)

-- 🌱 Currently learning more about FastAPI
+- 🌱 Currently learning more about FastAPI and Figma

 - ❓ Ask me about anything related to HTML, CSS and JS